Category Archives: Software

 The code above won’t work as-is, because private elements aren’t associated with the object until after the super call has completed.
 In this specific example, the B class this.#guarded does not yet exist at the time the B class _setGuarded is called from the A constructor, because the A constructor has not yet returned to the B constructor.

 We can get around that problem by using a subscription-based, “pull model” that operates strictly within the class hierarchy.
-Working protected state also provides a way to offer pseudo-protected methods that can only be invoked from within the class hierarchy.
+Once working, protected state also provides a way to offer pseudo-protected methods that can only be invoked from within the class hierarchy.
 The details are covered in the following section.

 Cross-File, “Threaded” JavaScript Protected Properties